GaloisInc/crucible/crux-mir/README.md

 if !(x < 3) { crucible_assume_unreachable!(); }
 ```

 ### Where is the source code for the crucible crate?

-You are probably looking for [https://github.com/GaloisInc/mir-json/tree/master/libs/crucible](https://github.com/GaloisInc/mir-json/tree/master/libs/crucible) - if you just want to see the crate level docs, have a look at **Library documentation** section above.
+You are probably looking for [https://github.com/GaloisInc/mir-json/tree/master/libs/crucible](https://github.com/GaloisInc/mir-json/tree/master/libs/crucible).

+### Where is the documentation for the crucible crate?

+The documentation for the `crucible` crate can be built locally, as described in [`mir-json`'s README](https://github.com/GaloisInc/mir-json#readme)

 ### Implement `Symbolic` trait for a custom type